lamhq/tech-notes/software-engineering/software-architecture/microservices/3-splitting-monolith/3-concerns.md

 Once we start splitting data across multiple databases, though, we lose the safety of the ACID transactions.

-We try to implement **distributed transactions** to regain the guarantees that ACID transactions, but they are not only complex to implement, even when done well, but they also don’t actually give us the same guarantees that we came to expect with more narrowly scoped database transactions.
+We try to implement **distributed transactions** to regain the guarantees that ACID transactions, but they are not only complex to implement, even when done well, but they also don't actually give us the same guarantees that we came to expect with more narrowly scoped database transactions.

 ## Tooling